MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 ---
 lab:
     title: 'Analyze images'
-    description: 'Use Azure AI Vision to analyze images, suggest captions and tags, and detect objects and people.'
+    description: 'Use Azure AI Vision Image Analysis to analyze images, suggest captions and tags, and detect objects and people.'
 ---

 # Analyze images